Netflix/OpenVPCal/README.md

 Use the media playback system of choice for the calibration patch playback, given it meets the following requirements:

-1. Connect to the LED Image Processor via the GPU
-2. Playback at a consistent FPS
+1. Is capable of playing back the calibration patches at a consistent FPS
-3. Enable transparency & customization for the color transform pipeline applied to the images
+2. Enable transparency & customisation for the colour transform pipeline applied to the images
-4. Only the necessary transforms are applied to the patches: the color of the patches should not be modified, hence only the required EOTF should be applied when using EXR patches, otherwise, the patches should not require any color transform at all.
+3. Only the necessary transforms are applied to the patches: the colour of the patches should not be modified, hence only the required EOTF should be applied when using EXR patches, otherwise, the patches should not require any colour transform at all.
-5. Bypass any OS color management (e.g. Windows ICC profiles) if using a non-standard Media Playback system (that should already bypass OS color management).
+4. Bypass any OS colour management (e.g. Windows ICC profiles) if using a non-standard Media Playback system (that should already bypass OS colour management).

 #### Patch Capture

-Follow the instructions on the first generated patch “Home Patch” to ensure the best possible capture for the calibration process. **Please note that incorrect capture will result in invalid calibration results.**
+Follow the instructions on the first generated patch, “Home Patch”, to ensure the best possible capture for the calibration process. **Please note that incorrect capture will result in invalid calibration results.**

 <img src="docs/source/images/image39.png" alt="image_tooltip" width="60%" height="50%">